-Cons: No expandable storage, no storage capacity options
+Cons: No storage capacity options, older visual design

 Its smaller display makes it perfect for tossing in your bag, reading on a cramped plane, and bringing it along with you on your adventures unlike some of the larger options in the iPad lineup.

 Despite being the entry-level option in Apple's selection, it is no slouch in terms of performance and still features the same upscale iPad design for which its pricier siblings are known.

 The latest updates to the tablet also bring in support for the popular 1st Generation Apple Pen and boost performance substantially -- adding even more value to this entry-level pick.